-It's understandable to feel anxious about meeting the nurse or midwife or other people who are attending the hearing.
+It's understandable to feel anxious about meeting the nurse, midwife or nursing associate, or other people who are attending the hearing.
 While we can't gurarantee you won't meet them, we will try to make arrangements to prevent this from happening.

-If you would like to know for sure whether the nurse or midwife is attending, please check with the witness liaison officer, case presenter or panel secretary at the start of the day.
+If you would like to know for sure whether the nurse, midwife or nursing associate is attending, please check with the witness liaison officer, case presenter or panel secretary at the start of the day.

 How long will the hearing take?

 This varies from case to case.
 When you attend you will be greeted by the case presenter and panel secretary who should be able to give you a better idea.